markwylde/webcodeup/content/blog/2023/06/15/2125-stop-mocking-internal-logic.md

 ### The external mocking approach

-Now, let's try the same with our proposed approach.
-This time, instead of mocking the `login` function, we will set up a mock server to simulate the real-world API interaction.
+Now, let's implement the same test using our proposed approach.
+Instead of mocking the `login` function, we will set up a mock server to simulate the actual API interaction.

 ```javascript
 import http from 'http';